Books are tools, not just static storage for information. Those great needlepoint stitches aren’t worth much if you can’t use them.

 I’ve come up with four wonderful ways to make your stitch dictionary books more useful.
 Try some or all of these.

 - Slice off the binding and comb-bind your books.
-I got this tip at 2 the Point and it is so wonderful.
+I got this tip at a local needlepoint shop and it is so wonderful.
 For books that don’t have comb-binding, such as The Needlepoint Book, go to a local copy center and have them rebind the book this way.
+You can only do this with paperbacks, not with hardbound books.

 It makes the book flat when you open it and much more useful.